logo

 Let’s dive in.

-What is a Warm-Up?
+What is a Warm-Up in Exercise?

 The first thing to address is exactly what a warm-up is before we dive into why it should be a part of your workout routine.
-This is a series of low-intensity exercises and movements that precede your main workout.
+A warm-up is a series of low-intensity exercises and movements that precede your main workout.
 Its primary purpose is to get your blood flowing throughout the body and prepare your body for the more strenuous physical activity that follows, whether you are training for bodybuilding or those heavy compound lifts that are the main focus of powerlifting, this is essential.
 Warming up is not only about literally raising your body temperature; it serves several crucial functions.

 Check out what exactly a warm up does for you: